ROCm/rocSHMEM/docs/api/rma.rst

 -----------------------------------------

 - Routines with the ``_wave`` and ``_wg`` suffixes,
-  require all threads in a wavefront and workgroup, respecivly, to call into the routine with the same parameters.
+  require all threads in a wavefront and workgroup, respectively, to call into the routine with the same parameters.
 - Routines with the ``_nbi`` substring will return as soon as the request is posted.
 - Routines without the ``_nbi`` substring block until the operation completes locally.